Connecting across

 About Me

-Dr. Emma E. Buchtel (BOOK-tull) is Associate Professor and Associate Head (International Engagement) in the Department of Psychology and Member of the Centre for Psychosocial Health at the Education University of Hong Kong.
+Dr. Emma E. Buchtel (BOOK-tull) is Associate Professor in the Department of Psychology and Associate Dean (International Engagement) in the Faculty of Education and Human Development at the Education University of Hong Kong.

 I received my PhD in cultural psychology (social/personality area; quantitative minor) from the University of British Columbia in 2009, and my B.A. from Yale University in 1999.
 In between, I spent four years in Changsha and Beijing, teaching English at the high school and university levels and learning Mandarin Chinese.